SkypLabs/python4gnokii/README.md

 # python4gnokii

-python4gnokii is a Python bindings for [Gnokii][1] project.
+python4gnokii is a Python bindings for the [Gnokii][1] project.

-## Dependancies
+## Dependencies

-To build and make the Python module works, you need the following elements :
+To build and make the Python module work, you need the following elements :

  * **libgnokii** and its headers
  * The **[setuptools][2]** package